kitkatastrophicfailure/Android-Backup-Tool/README.md

     Go to the Releases page of this project's repository and download the latest `Android_Backup_Tool.zip` file.

 2.  **Prepare the Application**
     Unzip the downloaded file.
-This will give you a folder containing `backup_tool.exe` and any necessary ADB files.
+This will give you a folder containing `android_backup_app.exe` and any necessary ADB files.
     **Important:** Keep all files in the same folder.

 3.  **Enable USB Debugging on Your Phone**